MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <!-- Device-MdmStore-DomainProfile-DefaultInboundAction-Description-Begin -->
 <!-- Description-Source-DDF -->
 This value is the action that the firewall does by default (and evaluates at the very end) on inbound connections.
 The allow action is represented by 0x00000000; 0x00000001 represents a block action.
 Default value is 1 [Block].
-The merge law for this option is to let the value of the GroupPolicyRSoPStore.win if it is configured; otherwise, the local store value is used.
+The merge law for this option is to let the value of the GroupPolicyRSoPStore.win if it's configured; otherwise, the local store value is used.
 <!-- Device-MdmStore-DomainProfile-DefaultInboundAction-Description-End -->

 <!-- Device-MdmStore-DomainProfile-DefaultInboundAction-Editable-Begin -->